 - Variants of interest show some evidence that they might be of concern.
 There are currently no variants of interest in the United States.

 - Variants of concern show evidence of being concerning.
-There are currently five variants of concern in the United States that are being closely monitored and characterized by federal agencies.
-These are B.1.1.7, B.1.351, P.1, B.1.427 and B.1.429 and are discussed in more detail below.
+There are currently four variants of concern in the United States that are being closely monitored and characterized by federal agencies.
+These are B.1.1.7 (Alpha), B.1.351 (Beta), P.1 (Gamma), and B.1.617.2 (Delta) and are discussed in more detail below.

 - Variants of high consequence show clear evidence of making our disease prevention measures or medical countermeasures less effective.
 This may include demonstrated failure of diagnostic tests, more severe clinical disease, and increased hospitalizations.
 There are currently no SARS-CoV-2 variants of high consequence.

 For more information on these categories and variants in each category, visit CDC SARS-CoV-2 Variant Classifications and Definitions.

 The Delta variant is currently the only variant of concern in the United States.